rendall/icebreakers/QUESTIONS.md

 * Credit: [Toggl](https://toggl.com/blog/icebreaker-questions)
   * A genie grants you three wishes but none of them can directly benefit you.
 What would those wishes be?
   * Are there any specific animals you are afraid of?
 Why?
-  * Are you a cat person or a dog person?
-  * As a child, what did you want to be when you grew up?
   * As a kid, did you ever do something wrong but manage to pin it on your siblings?
   * Beach, safari, or forest vacation?
   * Desktop, laptop, or tablet?
 Which do you prefer to use?
   * Did you have a stuffed animal as a child?
 What was its name?
   * Do you enjoy the outdoors?
-What’s your favorite outdoor activity?
+What's your favorite outdoor activity?
-  * Do you have any hidden talents?
-What can you do?
   * Do you have any pets?
 What are their names?
   * Do you set New Years Resolutions?
 What was one of yours this year?
 Have you kept it?
   * Favorite grocery item while shopping locally?